proio-org/proio/README.md

 can be stored in the collection.
 The number of entries is arbitrary.
 The collections and entries are serialized by Protobuf, and all are described in [the model directory](model).
-(Since the data structures are serialized by Protobuf, integer fields gain additional compressed by Google's "varints")  As an example of a collection type, let's look at the `MCParticle` defined in [model/lcio/lcio.proto](model/lcio/lcio.proto):
+(Since the data structures are serialized by Protobuf, integer fields gain additional compression by Google's "varints")  As an example of a collection type, let's look at the `MCParticle` defined in [model/lcio/lcio.proto](model/lcio/lcio.proto):
 ```protobuf